krampstudio/node-grunt-overview-presentation/plan.md

       - CommonJs
       - Provides only core APIs to manage file system, network, etc. nothing superfluous (Batteries NOT included)
       - Unix based
+      - libuv
+      - Why JS?
+		 - Functionnal language : callbacks, event loop and event driven programming feets well the everything must be non blocking approach
+		 - Interpreted language : simple to use and to extends
+		 - JS becomes popular
     6. APIs ?
      - Streams
      - network (the complete HTTP1.1 protocol is implempented!)